musa-zulu/RentalPortal/README.md

 # Tech stack

 - RESTful API implementation with ASP.NET Core
+- SQL
+- JWT, authentication, authorization
+- CQRS, Commands, Queries & Events handlers
+- Using RabbitMQ as a message queue with RawRabbit
+- CI & CD with build services such as AzureDevOps
-- To be updated soon
+- more to be updated soon